Rheumatoid Arthritis Ayurvedic Treatment in Kerala

 Does your pain extend from the knee to the ankle or shift between different fingers?
 This “changing pain” is a classic sign of Vata instability.
 Because Vata is like wind—dynamic and unpredictable—this symptom requires deep lubrication (oiling).
 We use heavy, medicated oils to pacify vata and stabilize the nervous system.

-Arthritis (Visible Swelling)
+Shopha (Visible Swelling)

-It is Characterized by swelling of the inflamed synovial membrane around the joints and the presence of excess fluid.
+It is characterized by swelling of the inflamed synovial membrane around the joints and the presence of excess fluid.
 At this stage, heavy oils can sometimes aggravate the situation.
 Instead, we use dhanyamala dhara—a continuous pouring of hot, fermented medicinal liquid—which acts as a powerful anti-inflammatory agent to reduce swelling and heat.

 When arthritis reaches the stage where you cannot fully bend your joints or perform daily tasks, it is classified as Karmahani.
 This shows that the tissues have become depleted.
-Recovery here requires intensive rejuvenation therapies, such as njavarakizi, to rebuild the strength of the muscles and ligaments surrounding the bone.
+Recovery here requires intensive rejuvenation therapies, such as Njavarakizhi, to rebuild the strength of the muscles and ligaments surrounding the bone.

 Vrischika Damsha